atcnaked/Clean-Dart/README_en.md

 ## Spent your time dealing with possible errors

-**It's better to let a Exception be thrown than to handle it in a generic way...**
+**It's better to let an Exception be thrown than to handle it in a generic way...**
 A good tip is to use some handling-enforcing approach, like the `Either` class from `dartz` library.

 The `Either` class may receive two distinct data, a `Left` one, representing an error, and a `Right` one, representing the actual expected result.
 This reduces a lot the need to manually handle the exceptions with **try-catch**, which is error-prone, in higher layers.